In Memoriam 1992-1997/Gail Avery Davis

 GAIL AVERY DAVIS[edit]

-Knight of Bahá’u’lla’h 1903—1995
+Knight of Bahá’u’lláh 1903-1995

 Gail Avery Davis

-Alaskan Bahá’í community lost a significant link with its foundations.
+When the Knight of Bahá’u’lláh Gail Avery Davis passed away, the Alaskan Bahá’í community lost a significant link with its foundations.

 Gail was a grandmother in her forties when she heard of the Bahá’í Faith, and she returned to school for nurse's training to better serve the Cause she embraced.

-In 1953 she went to the Jubilee in Chicago that launched the Guardian’s Ten Year Crusade, and she decided to pioneer.
-Batanof Island was the responsibility of the National Spiritual Assembly of Canada, and Gail left her Montana home to fill the post.
-Her nurse’s training enabled her to work at the Mt.
+In 1953 she went to the Jubilee in Chicago that launched the Guardian's Ten Year Crusade, and she decided to pioneer.
+Baranof Island was the responsibility of the National Spiritual Assembly of Canada, and Gail left her Montana home to fill the post.
+Her nurse's training enabled her to work at the Mt.
 Edgecumbe Hospital and the Sitka Pioneer Home.

 Her gentle manner and lively wit made her welcome anywhere.
 She was actively involved with the native community; adopted